-As discussed above, there is a substantial public interest in understanding the actions and intentions of the government as it relates to the Executive Orders and Dear Colleague letters described above.
-Given the ongoing and widespread media attention to this issue, the receipt, review, and dissemination of the records sought will significantly contribute to public understanding of an issue of profound public importance.
+As discussed above, there is a substantial public interest in understanding the actions and intentions of the government as it relates to Executive Order 14190.
+Given the ongoing and widespread media attention to this Executive Order, the receipt, review, and dissemination of the records sought will significantly contribute to public understanding of an issue of profound public importance.